What is REACH?

 We understand ourselves mainly as a downstream user of European manufacturers and importers of polymers and substances.

+Polymers are in general exempt from the obligation to register under REACH.
 Therefore all our polymeric products as such do not have to be (pre-)registered and we do not have a (pre-)registration number.

 However all substances present in the mixture as well as all building blocks of the polymers (monomers) for our finished products have to be (pre-)registered.

-We hereby can confirm that all monomers forming the polymer in an amount ≥2% weight by weight and also all relevant substances used in our products have been (pre-)registered by us or our suppliers.
+We hereby can confirm that all monomers forming the polymer in an amount ≥2% by weight and also all relevant substances used in our products have been (pre-)registered by us or our suppliers.

-Based upon the information received from our up-stream suppliers and the fact that for security reasons we have pre-registered a small number of substances and monomers ourselves, we can ensure future REACH compliant deliveries.
+Based upon the information received from our up-stream suppliers and the fact that for security reasons we have pre-registered a small number of substances and monomers ourselves, we can ensure REACH compliant deliveries.
 This includes also the products of the Distribution Service.

 Registration – Supply Chain Communication